mohammad25bce10538/Digital-Literacy-Project/README.md

 Task 2 – Digital Portfolio

 I made my profiles on GitHub, Kaggle and LinkedIn for the Digital Literacy project.
-I also added a README file to my GitHub profile for the Digital Literacy project.
+I also added educational details to my Linked in profile for the Digital Literacy project.
 This was my step towards building my online portfolio with the Digital Literacy project.

 Task 3 – Platforms